Moneris Convenience Fees - FAQ's

 The fees paid by Memorial for credit card transactions are not negotiable.
 The credit card companies set them and the university is unable to change them.

-Effective June 1, 2018 the convenience fee paid to Moneris will be 1.95 per cent of the amount paid.
+The convenience fee paid to Moneris will be 2.10 per cent of the amount paid.
 This fee is set by Moneris and is subject to change in the future.

 No, a convenience fee is not allowed to be charged on a card present transaction.
 If you want to use a credit card to pay your student account it must be done through Memorial Self-Service.